wamae-ndiritu/alx-low_level_programming/0x02-functions_nested_loops/README.md

 [7.
 There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important](./7-print_last_digit.c) - To get the last digit of a number, we can use the modulus `%` operator.
 We will create a function that returns this las digit, called `print_last_digit()`.

+[8.
+I'm federal agent Jack Bauer, and today is the longest day of my life](./8-24_hours.c) - A function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
+Since using the `_putchar()` requires only one character, we must print one digit as a string one at a time.
+To get the tens of the hours, we can divide by 10 `/`.
+This gives us a whole number and leaves behind the remainder.
+On the other hand, to get the ones, we can use the modulus operator, `%`, with 10 which will give the remainder after dividing the hrs by 10 and this is basically the last digit of the hrs.
+This applies also to the minutes.